 This depends on the extent they want to learn, right?
 One child could go to class and ignore the teacher while playing games with their friends.
 Another child could make the decision to listen to the teacher and learn a lot more.

 What is the difference between the two children?
 Is one smart and the other dumb?
 No. One child decided they wanted to learn something while the other didn't.
-The one that didn't become distracted by their friends and played around in class rather than listening to the teacher.
+That one didn't become distracted by their friends.
+They listened to the teacher.

 We find the same thing with regard to many people who surrounded Jesus.
 It is not as if Jesus' disciples were necessarily more educated than those in the crowds that gathered during his lectures.